Pablitov/Test/README.md

 # Test
-This repository is for testing purposes
+This repository is for having all the data for the telescope project using arduino